What is Florida Personal Injury Law?

 Getting the compensation, you deserve

-A personal injury lawsuit is a way for victims to get the compensation they deserve when they or a loved one are hurt due to negligence.
+A personal injury lawyer in Miami can help you get the compensation you deserve when you or a loved one are hurt due to someone else’s negligence.
 Under Florida’s strict liability law, the negligent person is only responsible for paying for the percentage of damages they cause.

-At JIMENEZ, HART, MAZZITELLI & MORDES, our experienced attorneys can help you evaluate your case in order to determine your options.
+At JIMENEZ MAZZITELLI & MORDES, our experienced attorneys can help you evaluate your case in order to determine your options.
 Contact us today to schedule your free consultation.

 Contact Us